Safety

 Safe Cycling Best Practices

 The following best practices assume an understanding of how cyclists should use the roadway to keep themselves safe and communicate their intentions to drivers.
-The video "Understanding Cyclists' Position on the Roadway" provides a base understanding of positioning while "California Vehicle Code Operation of Bicycles on the Roadway" covers the same principles specifically for California cyclists.

 - Ride in bike lanes when available